webmilio/wMapper/README.md

-# wMapper
+# WMapper

-wMapper is a very simple object-to-object mapper.
+WMapper is a very simple object-to-object mapper.
 It was created to be extremely plug-and-play, meaning one library, a few lines to add the service, and everything else is you defining your mappings.
 As of today, there is no auto-mapping.

 Example usage:
-You can find a sample [here](wMapper.Samples/Program.cs).
+You can find a sample [here](WMapper.Samples/Program.cs).

 The setup is straightforward.
 For any service-related usage, use the `services.AddMapper(options => ...)` extension method provided.
 For example: